Shacklebolt13/CaptiveTreadmill/README.md

 # CaptiveTreadmill
-a small brute force aplication for pentest of my college wifi
+a small brute force aplication for pentest of my college wifi captive portal